Open Course Scheme

 How do I open my course to a visitor?

-When a visitor books to attend your open course, you will receive an email letting you know who is coming and when.
-Some host academics like to encourage visitors to participate in the class, and some visitors may wish to talk to you afterwards about the teaching and learning they have seen.
+How you interact with your visitors is entirely up to you; some host academics like to encourage visitors to participate in the class, and some are happy to speak with visitors after class about the teaching and learning they have seen.

-During the semester, ITaLI will manage all inquiries, bookings and feedback.
-If you make any changes to the availability of your course in any semester, please let us know via itali@uq.edu.au as soon as possible.
-You will be sent any feedback we receive about your class at the end of the semester.
+If you need to make any changes to the availability of your course during the semester, please let us know via itali@uq.edu.au as soon as possible so we can cancel the booking for that day.